Watch our video to see why our specialists love Costa Rica...

-It’s Costa Rica’s adventure capital and home to the best known volcano in the country: Arenal Volcano.
-Home to spectacular views, verdant rainforest, bubbling hot springs and an abundance of wildlife, this National Park is a real highlight to any trip to Costa Rica.
-Hiking and nature walks offer endless opportunities to explore the park.
-Swimming in pristine waterfalls, riding rushing water-rapids, flying through the canopy on a zip line or horse-back riding through the tropical forest are all on offer in this adventure wonderland.
-After a day’s exploring, one can choose to relax in one of the numerous hot springs dotted around the area.
+Home to the best-known volcano in the country, Arenal Volcano National Park is Costa Rica’s adventure capital.
+Boasting spectacular views, verdant rainforest, bubbling hot springs and an abundance of wildlife, this is a real highlight of any trip to Costa Rica.
+It is a true adventure wonderland, where hiking and nature walks can be interspersed with swimming in pristine waterfalls, riding rushing rapids, flying through the canopy on a zip-line and horse riding through the tropical forest.
+After a day of exploring, there’s nothing better than relaxing in one of the numerous hot springs dotted around the area.

 Anyone with a sense of adventure and a love for being as active as possible, from family fun to adventurous couples, there’s something for everyone to enjoy.